Classroom Plus Plus (CPP) Developer Guide

 • 2a2.
 Use case ends.

 • 2b.
-Contact is not assigned to the class.
+Contact is not allocated to the class.

 • 2b2.
 Use case ends.